Welcome to West Riding FA's Kids Zone!

 Are you a young person struggling to cope?
 Is life getting harder and harder?
 Are you a parent worried about your child?
 The NHS in Leeds is opening a new Freephone Crisis Call Line to support children and young people whatever the circumstances by listening, supporting, advising and signposting.
 Our team will ensure that all callers receive an efficient and timely response for anyone up to aged 18 years in critical moments, so that you get fast access to help when needed.
 Leeds CAMHS Crisis Call is open 8am - 8pm, 7 days a week, 365 days a year in Leeds.

-Meet the premier league footballers from West riding
+Meet the premier league and FA women's super league referees from west riding

 - On the phone